kristov/back-in-plack/README.md

     };
     $app;

-The `Plack::Response` has some some intertesting things there, like setting headers and doing redirects.
+The `Plack::Response` has some some interesting things there, like setting headers and doing redirects.

-Ok, one more bit of nonsense for you:
+OK, one more bit of nonsense for you:

     echo "requires 'Template';" >> cpanfile
     carton install